The Complete Guide

 5. A Physically Active Job

 You also don’t have to worry about sitting all day, which studies have found is very unhealthy.
-Phlebotomy techs are on their feet much of the day, moving from patient to patient.
+Phlebotomy techs are on their feet much of the day, moving from patient to patient and this helps with maintaining a healthy lifestyle.
 So, if you are looking for a physically active career, this may be a great option for you.

 6. You Will Often be a Superhero

-It can often be incredibly difficult to locate a vein for a blood draw.
-If you’re one of those techs that has particularly strong skills and a calm demeanor, you may become like a superhero to patients and staff and get the job done!
+It can often be incredibly difficult to locate a vein for a blood draw or to just help patients through the process.
+If you’re one of those techs that have particularly strong skills, are detailed oriented, have a calm demeanor and are good at handling people, you may become like a superhero to patients and the rest of the staff and get the job done!

 7. Save Lives by Drawing Plasma

-Blood donations are vital and what helps millions of Americans get through medical emergencies.
-Phlebotomy techs safely and accurately tackle these donations while comforting the donors.
-In this way they are on the very frontlines of saving lives.
+Blood donations are vital and help millions of Americans get through medical emergencies.
+Phlebotomy techs safely and accurately tackle these donations, with all the safety precautions, while comforting the donors.
+In this way, they are on the very frontlines of saving lives.
+In a nutshell, Phlebotomy techs are the unsung heroes of our healthcare system, working tirelessly behind the scenes to ensure that life-saving blood is available for those who need it most.

 How to Get a Phlebotomy Technician Certification